-Observe further that the representation $\pi_* \pi^* \rho$ is liftable by the choice of $Y$, as $\pi^* \rho$ is so.
-We are thus reduced to prove the second part of the statementn, namely that $\Perf_p(X)(A)$ is equivalent to the idempotent completion of the $A \otimes_{\Ok} k $-linear stable \infcat $\Perf^\ad(X)(A) \otimes_{\Ok} k $.
-It suffices, in fact, to prove that $\Perf_p(X)(A)$ is idempotent complete.
-Thanks to \cref{homotopy1} we can assume from the start that $\rho$ is liftable from the start.
-In this case, it suffices to show that for every idempotent
+Observe further that the representation $g_* (g^* ( \rho))$ is liftable by the choice of $Y$, since $g^*(\rho)$ was already so.
+This finishes the proof of the first assertion of the Corollary.

+Let us now prove that $\bPerfSys(X)(A \otimes_{\kc} k)$ is equivalent to the idempotent completion of It suffices, to prove that $\bPerfSys(X)(A \otimes_{\kc} k)$ is idempotent complete.
+By the first part of the proof we reduce ourselves to show that given any idempotent morphism